YandLim/Python-Web-Browser-automation/README.md

 ## Why i made this:
 I created this Python Web Browser Automation app to simplify my workflow.
 Logging into my computer and manually opening each tab I need to start working was time-consuming.
 With this app, a single click opens all the tabs I need automatically, saving time and effort.
 It's a practical solution that embodies the purpose of coding: making life easier and more efficient.

-### The module and framework i work with:
+## The module and framework i work with:
-- demn
-- fdf

-* uwau
-* asdasd

-+ cool
-+ dasda

-1. adadsda
+1. Webbrowser
+   - open default webbrowser easily
+   - Fast and light
-2. asdasda
+2. CustomTkinter
+   - Make simple GUI
+   - Make interactable GUI
-3. aasdasd
+3. AppOpener
+   - Opening .exe file
+4. Pyinstaller
+   - Turn the code to .exe file
+   - Wrap all the code into one file